-Our board adopted a charter for the Compensation Committee during 2013.
-The charter of the Compensation Committee guides decisions regarding our Compensation Program, the aspects of which are described elsewhere in this report.
+The charter of the Compensation Committee guides decisions regarding our Compensation Program, the aspects of which are described elsewhere in this Proxy Statement.
 See "Compensation Discussion and Analysis: Process."
 A copy of our Compensation Committee Charter is available to our shareholders on our Internet website: www.gci.com.